MarcosSoares10/Create_Video_From_Images_Series/README.md

 # Create_Video_From_Images_Series
-Simple project to Create Video From Images Series using python ang lib FFMPEG.
+Simple project to Create Video From Images Series using python opencv and lib FFMPEG.

 You need download and include FFMPEG dir on your path to execute it.